mhallin79/lillen/guides/bed.md

 ## Manual Operation
 According to the electric bed manual, there is an option for manual operation of the bed.
-It is a two-man job and it seem to be a complicated procedure. **Do not attempt this without first contacting the owner or Camplify support.**
+It is a two-man job and it seem to be a complicated procedure.

+> **Important!** Do not attempt this without first contacting the owner or Camplify support.